cghimire/Grocery-Management-System/README.md

 ![alt text](https://github.com/cghimire/Grocery-Management-System/blob/master/Grocery%20img/neural%20net_1.png "neural net_1")

-**As we can see when we purchase Red onions from Columbia Store it is classified as our Needs, meaning the Red onion is something we can’t avoid buying**.
+**The above output shows that when we purchase Red onions from Columbia Store it is classified as our Needs, meaning the Red onion is something we can’t avoid buying**.

+**Based on our research, Our grocery spending can be optimized.
+We can also see which items are tied together and check our neural net model to see if that particular item set falls under our needs or wants.
+We can avoid our wants and only focus on our needs**.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 I would like to thank Sushil Tiwari for the contribution on this project.